-Summer brings many fun festivities - backyard BBQ's, games at the ballpark and running through sprinklers in the front yard to beat the heat.
+Summer brings many fun festivities — backyard barbeques, games at the ballpark, and running through sprinklers in the front yard to beat the heat.
 Summer also marks the start of swim season, and the American Red Cross wants to make sure your family stays safe at the beach and at the pool.

 General Water Safety Tips